The 18 Minute Minimalist Superset Workout Routine

 Possible dangers of supersetsDoing complex movements like the barbell squat under high fatigue can be dangerous.
-I based this program primarily around machines.
-Don't listen to the myths: machines work as long you use progressive overload.
+I based this program primarily on machines. don't listen to the myths: machines work as long as you use progressive overload.
 Even Dorian Yates used machines from time to time.

 Selective use of compound movementsCompound exercises use multiple muscles at the same time.
 This renders their use a no-brainer for the majority of the routine.
 The hard part is selecting common machines whilst not missing any major muscles out.